HinTak/harfbuzz-python-demos/skia-adventure/README.md

-## Skia SVG Rendering vs Librsvg/Cairo SVG Rendering
+## Librsvg/Cairo SVG Rendering vs SKia SVG Rendering

 See the top of the RSVG rendering.
 There are a few very pale pixels over the bound box.
 This difference is consistent across rendering different glyphs.